-A retention of title is the mechanism most frequently used to secure unpaid debts.
-A retention of title prevents title to the sold goods from transferring to the purchaser before the purchaser has paid the full purchase price.
-If the insolvency administrator does not wish to perform the purchase agreement and pay the purchase price, the seller can demand return of the property (segregation right).
+Retention of title is the mechanism most frequently used to secure unpaid debts.
+It prevents title to the sold goods from transferring to the purchaser before the purchaser has paid the full purchase price.
+If the insolvency administrator does not wish to perform the purchase agreement and pay the purchase price, the seller can demand surrender of the goods, or claim damages as insolvency creditor.

 Prolonged retention of title (verlängerter Eigentumsvorbehalt)

-A seller cannot demand surrender of the purchaser's claim for payment of the purchase price against the third party in the event of the purchaser's insolvency.
-However, the seller's claims are satisfied in advance from proceeds from the purchaser's claim for payment of the purchase price against the third party (in the same way as a secured creditor's claims).
+In a purchaser's insolvency, a seller cannot demand surrender of the purchaser's claim for payment of the purchase price against the third party.
+However, the seller's claims are satisfied in advance out of the proceeds of the purchaser's claim for payment of the purchase price against the third party (see Question 2, secured creditors).